-- In addition, it is compulsory to mention privately limited at the end of company’s name.
+- In addition, it is compulsory to mention privately limited at the end of the company’s name.

 Public limited company’s disadvantages

-- The issue of the prospectus is mandatory because the public limited company needs to be transparent so that public can subscribe its share.
+- The issue of the prospectus is mandatory because the public limited company needs to be transparent so that the public can subscribe to its share.

-- It may be difficult to raise the money from shares that you need to operate the public company, so the owner itself hold the 51% shares of the company in his own control.
+- A public limited company may face difficulty to raise the money from shares that you need to operate the public company, so the owner itself hold the 51% shares of the company in his own control.